ius-csg/AutoPaster-java/readme.md

 Go to [releases](https://github.com/ius-csg/AutoTyper/releases) and download the latest release.

 ## Usage
-You can type or paste what you want the program to type for you in the input box.
-When you're ready to paste into a vm press paste.
-After 3 seconds the program will type the input text giving you time to click on the vm to gain focus.
+Type paste into the textbox and press Type It!
+After 2 seconds the program will type the input text.
+This should give you enough time to click on the VM to gain focus.

+## History Feature

+Just like bash, you can hit the up arrow to go back to what you last pasted.
+Hit the down arrow to travers back to what you are currently typing.